cgihlstorf/AIAgents/Topic5RAG/README.md

 - What are the risks of AI systems built to detect human emotions?
 - What practices are developers of open-source AI that is not general-purpose AI encouraged to follow?

-Each query is based off of a paragraph I found in the EU AI Act so the model should have at least those references for its answers.
+Each query is based off of a paragraph I found in the EU AI Act, so the model should have at least those references for its answers.

 1. At what point does adding more context stop helping?